nitya-nepal/vedanasoft.com/src/pages/index.md

 templateKey: index-page
 title: Great coffee with a conscience
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Impermanent and insufferable
-subheading: Support sustainable farming while enjoying a cup
+subheading: Software trends are changing all the time.
 mainpitch:
   title: Why Vedana
   description: >